 First off, forget about quick-fix solutions that promise to help you get fit in a short time.
 For relatively active men, IPPT training should begin at least 8 weeks prior to the test date.
 Those that rarely exercise or do it sporadically will need more time, i.e. at least 12 weeks, advises Ms Seah.

 Here are exercise tips for each of the three IPPT stations:

-To train for this station, one way is to increase the resistance by elevating your feet when doing push-ups.
+How to train for this station: One way is to increase the resistance by elevating your feet when doing push-ups.
 For example, you could use a step at the bottom of the stairs or a low stool.
 The higher you elevate your feet, the greater the resistance.

 Make sure your shoulders are directly above your hands.
 Look down on the floor and ensure your body forms a straight line throughout the exercise.